davidkupara2/davidkupara.github.io/README.md

 Visit the live site: [https://davidkupara.github.io](https://davidkupara.github.io)

-## Technologies Used
+## Features
-- HTML5
+- Professional background and experience
-- CSS3 (inline styling)
+- Contact form powered by [Formspree](https://formspree.io)

-## How to Deploy
+## How to Use
-This site is designed to be hosted with GitHub Pages from the `davidkupara.github.io` repository.
+Upload all files in this ZIP to your GitHub Pages repository: `davidkupara.github.io`